-Are you thinking about adding solar to your business, but aren’t sure where to start?
+Are you considering adding solar to your business but need help figuring out where to start?
 Going solar is a big investment and should be considered carefully.
-It's critical to understand the ever-evolving landscape of local utility rates as well as local and federal incentive programs.
+Understanding the ever-evolving landscape of local utility rates and local and federal incentive programs is critical.

 Commercial Solar FAQ

 Q 1: It seems the utilities are working against solar.
-How do I know that my investment won’t be minimized or made obsolete by future utility shifts?
+How do I know my investment won’t be minimized or obsolete by future utility shifts?

 A. Precedent is on the side of solar in Arizona where the local utilities have always grandfathered current solar customers into their existing plans as new rates are introduced.
 Even as recently as the 2017 APS Rate Case, existing solar customers were the only ones allowed to keep their legacy rate plans.

-In Nevada, the story is a little murkier, but still very pro-solar overall.
+The story is a little murkier in Nevada but still very pro-solar overall.
 After a temporary loss of net metering between 2016-2017, the Nevada State Legislature voted to revive an energy buyback program in late 2017.
-After a legal and national PR backlash, all indications suggest that Nevada is unlikely to open any new anti-solar legislation in the near future, if at all.
+After a legal and national PR backlash, all indications suggest that Nevada is unlikely to open any new anti-solar legislation shortly.

 Q 2: How would my bottom line improve with solar?

-A. Obviously, one of the most popular motivations for going solar is the financial savings.
-The majority of companies can reap major financial benefits from solar—most directly in regard to utility bills.
+A. Obviously, one of the most popular motivations for going solar is financial savings.
+Most companies can reap major financial benefits from solar—most directly regarding utility bills.
 This happens in three primary ways:

-- Reducing utility grid reliance by generating your own electricity with a purchased or leased solar energy system.
+• We reduce utility grid reliance by generating electricity with a purchased or leased solar energy system.

-- Reducing expensive on-peak utility fees by using an energy storage solution or other demand mitigation technology.
+• We reduce expensive on-peak utility fees using an energy storage solution or other demand mitigation technology.

 Q 3: How can solar directly improve my business?